scottclowe/matlab-schemer/README.md

 highlight colour for cell displays as the default pale beige because other users may have this setting enabled.

-### Exporting through GUI
+#### Exporting through the GUI

 If you have made a custom color scheme using the MATLAB GUI to pick the colours, you can export the new color scheme with `schemer_export`.

 Please note, this requires you to have visited all relevant panes of the Preferences window at least once since MATLAB was installed, even if the settings have not been changed from the default.
-See the help for `schemer_export` for more details about this.
+See the help for `schemer_export` for more details.

-### Converting from a pre-existing theme
+#### Porting a theme from a different editor

-If you are converting a color scheme from another editor into a MATLAB stylesheet, you may find it easier to start with a copy of the template stylesheet, `develop/template_scheme.prf`, and manually copy the colours into this.
-Colours should be negative RGB integers (R as big endian), without an alpha channel.
+If you are converting a color scheme designed for another editor into a MATLAB stylesheet, you may find it easier to start with a duplicate of the template stylesheet `develop/template_scheme.prf` and copy the colours into this.

-You may find the `color2javaRGBint` helper function useful to convert hexadecimal or R,G,B colours into the correct format.
+The values for each colour in the .prf stylesheet must be recorded as single RGB integers, with each colour channel in 8-bit (0-255), R as big endian, and a opaque alpha channel.
+Because the format for RGB colours in Java allows for an alpha channel and the integers are signed, all the colours you record in your .prf file should be negative, spanning the range -16777216 (black, [0,0,0]) to -1 (white, [255,255,255]).

+The text file for your pre-existing theme will doubtlessly typically specify its colous in hexadecimal format, or in terms of R, G, B values.
+You will need to convert the colours from this format into the format which MATLAB preference files use to specify colours instead.
+The `schemer` package comes with a utility function `develop/color2javaRGBint` to help make this easier.
+See the `color2javaRGBint` documentation for more details.

+#### Setting colours for additional languages

+MATLAB supports syntax highlighting for several languanges in addition to its own.
+Currently these languages are
+MuPAD, TLC, VRML, C/C++, Java, VHDL, Verilog, and XML/HTML.
+The colours used for the syntax highlighting of all these languages can be set in the Languages subpanel of the Editor/Debugger pane in the Preferences window.

+Typically, one will want to make a color scheme which has colours in these languages which match the colours of the analogous MATLAB syntax.
+By default, this is the behaviour which `schemer` will perform.

+Without specifying any inputs to `schemer_export`, an exported color scheme file will contain only the colours used for MATLAB syntax highlighting and no other languages, since it is expected that users will typically not set the colours for any of these languages.
+When this is loaded with `schemer_import`, the missing colours for additional languages are automatically completed based on the MATLAB syntax.

+If you do customise the colours for the additional language syntax highlighting, you can export this by setting an appropriate flag, such as `schemer_export(3)`.
+For more details, see the `schemer_export` documentation.

+If you are designing a color scheme and are very detail-oriented, you may like to do the following.

+1. Configure the colours for the MATLAB syntax first in the Preferences > Colors panel and Programming Tools subpanel, along with Editor/Debugger > Display preference pane for the Current line highlighting and Right-hand text limit.
+2. Export the colorscheme with `schemer_export('tmp.prf',1)`, excluding additional language syntax from the export.
+3. Load the colorscheme with `schemer_import('tmp.prf')`, which overwrites the syntax for the additional languages with automatically inferred colours.
+4. Open up the panel Preferences > Editor/Debugger > Languages and inspect the
+   quality of the colorscheme in the addition languages.
+5. Fix or improve any perceived issues with the colorscheme in the Languages panel.
+6. Export the colorscheme again, but this time with `schemer_export(3)` to include the customised colours for the additional languages.

 ## Addendum

-### Requirements
+#### Requirements

-Please note that `schemer` requires MATLAB to be run with Java support.
+Please note that `schemer` requires MATLAB to be run with Java support enabled.

-### Further information
+#### Further information

 For details on how the method was implemented, see http://undocumentedmatlab.com/blog/changing-system-preferences-programmatically